verify-media/verify-client/example/README.md

   ```

 - ### read:
-  Reads the content and hierarchy of an asset stored on the protocol
+  Reads the content and hierarchy of content stored on the protocol
   ```bash
   npm run read <assetId>
   ```